naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/1.Network-Fundamentals/network-fundamentals.md

 A. A - Currently all computers are in one collision domain, replacing the hub with a switch will create four seperate potential collision domains.
 The number of collision domains would only decrease if you swapped a switch for a hub, creating only on collision domain.
 The number of broadcast domains would be unaffected using either a switch or hub unless a router was used for routing between VLANs

 5. Considering the following exhibit, which of the following is a correct statement?
+A. One collision domain exists with one broadcast domain.
+B. Two collision domains exist with one broadcast domain.
+C. Three collision domains exist with two broadcast domains.
+D. Seven collision domains exist with two broadcast domains.

+A: C. In the network there are two broadcast domains, VLAN1 and VLAN2.
+In each broadcast domain there is a single collision domain, along with the collision domain between the switch and router.
+Therefore there are three collision domains and two broadcast domains

+6. Which component acts as a distribution switch for the physical data center?
+A. Top of Rack switch
+B. End of Row switch
+C. Core switch
+D. Virtual switch

+A: B - The End of Row (EoR) switch acts as a distribution switch for the Top of Rack (ToR) switches.
+A ToR switch will sit at the top of the rack and create an access method for all equipment in the rack.

+7. Which advantage(s) are gained using switches?
+A. Low latency
+B. Software switching
+C. High cost
+D. All of the above

+A: A - Switches allow for low latency because frames are forwarded with ASIC hardware based switching and have low cost.
+Software switching is only used by legacy bridges and virtual switches.
+Software switching can actually create latency.

+8. Which is a correct statement when hubs are replaced with switches?
+A. The replacement increases collision domains.
+B. The replacement decreases collision domains.
+C. The replacement increases broadcast domains.
+D. The replacement decreases broadcast domains.

+A: A - The replacement of hubs with switches increase collision domains and effectively increases bandwidth.

+9. Which is a function of a layer 2 switch?

+A. Forwarding the data based upon logical addressing
+B. Repeating the electrical signal to all ports
+C. Learning the MAC address by examining the destination MAC addresses
+D. Determining the forwarding interfaces based upon the destination MAC address and tables

+A: D - The switch learns MAC addresses based upon incoming ports and examination of the source MAC address.
+It will build a MAC address table for future lookups.
+It then determines the forwarding interface based upon the destination MAC address contained in the frame.

+10. What is a reason a network administrator would segment a network with a switch?
+A. Create more broadcast domains
+B. Create isolation of ARP messages
+C. Create fewer collision domains
+D. Isolate traffic between segments

+A: D - The switch creates micro-segmentation, which in turn isolates traffic between two talking computers from other computers that are not part of the communications.
+This in turn increase bandwidth for the computers that are not part of the communications between the two talking computers.
+The creation of broadcast domains can only be achieved with the addition of VLANs and a router.
+The isolation of ARP messages can only be achieved by the creation of broadcast domains.